top of page

 The higher-level classification arrangement of the zygomycetes has recently been redefined through phylogenetic analysis, Spatafora et al. (2016), which has left some taxa in uncertain (incertae sedis) position.
 The upshot of this analysis is that the zygomycetes now comprise two major clades, Mucoromycota and Zoopagomycota, currently defined as phyla, thereby abandoning the traditional Zygomycota.
 Under this arrangement the Mucoromycota now includes three subphyla - the arbuscular mycorrhizae-forming Glomeromycotina (see article 3.1a); Mortierellomycotina, which are mainly root endophytes; and the Mucoromycotina incorporating two primary orders, Endogonales and Mucorales.

 Although this group includes a few weak parasites, most Mucorales are saprobes that grow on organic matter such as soil, dung or fruit.
 They are broadly characterised by having abundant, rapidly growing mycelium typically with long hyphae that develops in the substrate and, through asexual reproduction when conditions are right, produce erect sporangiophores that support sac-like sporangia.
-Of course they also reproduce sexually through the formation of zygospores, but that's way outside the scope of this simple article that focuses on general appearance and visible macroscopic features.
+They also reproduce sexually through the formation of zygospores, but that's way outside the scope of this simple article that focuses on general appearance and visible macroscopic features.

 Mucorales comprises eleven families with numerous genera and species but, as far as I can see, there are only three families and probably no more than five or six genera that are likely to be discovered and photographed in the forest or open pasture woodland.
 Whilst some pin moulds can be identified reasonably easily, the tiny size, variable nature and limited visible characters make it almost impossible to distinguish individual species from certain genera.
 The following is my best effort of trying to describe and identify species I've seen or hope to see.

 Mucor mucedo will grow and produce sporangiophores at temperatures as low as 5°C (as below), which isn't necessarily the case with other less common members of the genus.
 The temperature has a significant effect on growth and appearance.
-Up to 15°C, it will produce shorter, often recurved, sporangiophores than it would when the temperature is more in the region of 15-25°C.
+Up to 15°C, it will produce shorter, often recurved, sporangiophores than it would when the temperature is more in the region of 15-25°C. Growth is also dependent on light with daylight promoting taller, sparse sporangiophores, whereas more typical, sheltered habitats with poor light will produce denser, shorter growth.

 Mucor mucedo